 - Fish Oil

-Heavy metals and other environmental toxins can cause significant harm to neurological function which may effect ADHD.
+Heavy metals and other environmental toxins can cause significant harm to neurological function which may affect ADHD.
 Completing heavy metal detox through supplementation and/or medication can help prevent neurological and hormonal imbalances.

 Maintaining an appropriate level of beneficial gut bacteria is an important part of gut health which can influence mood, neurological function and the immune system.
 One of the best ways to keep healthy gut bacteria balance is through the use of quality, multi-strain probiotics.